marcoreverenna/single-cell_imputation/README.md

 # Validation of single-cell using Beagle5.4 algorithm

 <p align="left">
-    <br> Validation of imputation algorithm in singlecell SNP array data
+    <br> Validation of imputation algorithm in single-cell SNP array data
 </p>

 ---